Reference Guide beginner

 In ProgressProduction has physically startedLocks recipe link and batch size; enables production note entryAdd lot number, record actual start time

-CompletedBatch finished, yield measured and verifiedRecords actual yield vs. theoretical; updates stock of finished product if inventory trackedEnter actual yield, final notes, quality flag
+CompletedBatch finished, yield measured and verifiedRecords actual yield vs. theoretical; updates finished-product stock count (if tracked)Enter actual yield, final notes, quality flag

 Production batch status stages, triggers, and resulting actions